Laura Scudder: Post-Laura

+In 1962, Signal sold Laura Scudders to PET Milk Company.
+In 1983, it was spun out to an investor group, becoming again independent.
 In 1987, Laura Scudder Inc. was sold to Borden, Inc. for $100 million.
 Annual sales for the chipmaker were $126 million in 1986.
 To avoid union issues, Borden closed all California plants of Laura Scudder Inc. only a year later.
 Borden's overall culture of mismanagement, incurrence of excessive debt to finance numerous acquisitions, and several restructurings in 1993, led Borden to sell what remained of Laura Scudder for less than $16.7 million.
 The buyer, G.F.
 Industries, Inc.'s Granny Goose subsidiary, was already in trouble, and was put up for sale in January 1995.
 In 2009, Snack Alliance, Inc. licensed from The Laura Scudder's Company, LLC the rights to produce and market potato chips under the Laura Scudder's brand.

 According to The J.M.
 Smucker Company website, the Laura Scudder's Natural Peanut Butter business was acquired by Smucker's from BAMA Foods Inc. in December 1994.
 In 2009, Smucker's marketed the Laura Scudder's brand of natural peanut butter on the west coast.
 According to a March 31, 2010, announcement, Snack Alliance, Inc. was acquired by Shearers Foods Inc., a manufacturer of competing salty snacks in different regions of North America.
 At the same time (2010), it appeared the original Laura Scudder's brand was being actively marketed by a Californian company.
 These two companies have different packaging for their different Laura Scudder's products, and the Californian company appears to be marketing its products nationwide.